Conditioning a Brownian loop-soup cluster on a portion of its boundary: The case of a single Brownian loop

 We denote by $P^{\text{int}}$ the law of $f_\gamma(\theta)$.
 The law $P^{\text{int}}$ depends a priori on the marked points $0$ and $1$.
 However, we will show that it is not the case and that $P^{\text{int}}$ is invariant under all conformal automorphisms from $\U$ onto itself.

-\begin{lemma} The law $P^{\text{int}}$ is invariant under all conformal automorphisms from $\U$ onto itself that leave the point $1$ invariant. \end{lemma} \begin{proof} Let $E_\eps$ be the event that $\gamma$ is contained in the ring $\U\setminus (1-\eps)\U$.
+\begin{lemma} The law $P^{\text{int}}$ is invariant under all conformal automorphisms from $\U$ onto itself that leave the point $1$ invariant. \end{lemma} \begin{proof} Let $E_\eps$ be the event that $\gamma$ is contained in the ring $\U\setminus (1-\eps)\U$ and winds around the origin.
 The law of $\theta$ conditioned on the event $E_\eps$ converges to the law $P^{\text{int}}$ under the Hausdorff metric (see Figure \ref{fig:loop}), because of Lemma \ref{lem0} and the fact that the conformal map $f_\gamma^{-1}$ on the event $E_\eps$ is close to the identity map under the uniform distance.

 Let $z\in\U$ be some point different from the origin and let $f_z$ be the conformal map from $\U$ onto itself that sends the points $z,1$ to $0,1$.
 Choose some $\eps>0$ such that $|f_z(0)|, |z|<1-\eps$.
 Then the image under the map $f_z$ of the law of $\theta$ conditionally on $E_\eps$ is equal to the law of $\theta$ conditionally on the event that $\gamma$ is contained in the domain $\U\setminus f_z((1-\eps)\U)$, due to conformal invariance of the measure $\mu^{\text{bub}}$ on Brownian bubbles.
 However, the law of $\theta$ conditionally on the event that $\gamma$ is contained in the domain $\U\setminus f_z((1-\eps)\U)$ also converges to $P^{\text{int}}$ as $\eps\to 0$.
 Therefore, by taking the $\eps\to 0$ limit, we obtain that the law $P^{\text{int}}$ is invariant under $f_z$.
 Since this is true for all $z$, we have proved the lemma. \end{proof}